wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

 The Wazuh environment is now ready and you can proceed with installing the Wazuh agent on the endpoints to be monitored.
 To perform this action, see the :ref:`Wazuh agent <installation_agents>` section.

-If you want to uninstall the Wazuh dashboard, see the :ref:`uninstalling <uninstall_kibana>` section.
+If you want to uninstall the Wazuh dashboard, see :ref:`uninstall_dashboard`.